-NOTICE Established Band, Into New Music - Looking for a Guitarist and Drummer for Next Year, CALL MIKE 1778 The Notre Dame/Saint Mary's Charity Ball with honorary emcee Lou Holtz May 2, 8 p.m. - 1 a.m. at the ACC Proceeds go to World hunger LOU HOLTZ LOU HOLTZ LOU HOLTZ Will speak to the student body at the Blue and Gold Pep-Rally Friday, April 25th at 7:00 p.m. in the Football Stadium.
+NOTICE Established Band, Into New Music - Looking for a Guitarist and Drummer for Next Year, CALL MIKE 1778 The Notre Dame/Saint Mary's Charity Ball with honorary emcee Lou Holtz May 2, 8 p.m. - 1 a.m. at the ACC Proceeds go to World hunger All welcome\$ LOU HOLTZ LOU HOLTZ LOU HOLTZ Will speak to the student body at the Blue and Gold Pep-Rally Friday, April 25th at 7:00 p.m.
+In the Football Stadium.
 In case of rain head to the Main Arena of the ACC, same time.
 Come show your support for the Football Team!! i think i'd rather be a flight attendant than a chemist.
-MAKE EXTRA DOLLARS THIS SUM-MER!
-TAKE THIS JOB HOME.
+MAKE EXTRA DOLLARS THIS SUM-MERI TAKE THIS JOB HOME.
 Call 272-8280 weekends, 272-9181 weekdays.
-Van is a "nussance" to our society.
-BEWAREIII Jill, What do you mean that those "Varı" personals are interesting?
-Here's another, Van is a "nussance" and available(yeah,Right)!!
+Van la a "nussance" to our society.
+BEWAREIII The Observer Notre Dame office, located on the third floor of LaFortune Student Center, accepts classified advertising from 9 a.m. until 4 p.m., Monday through Friday.
+The Observer Saint Mary's office, located on the third floor of Haggar College Center, accepts classifieds from 12:30 p.m. until 3 p.m., Monday though Friday.
+Deadline for next-day classifieds is 3 p.m.
+All classifieds must be prepaid, either in person or by mail.
+Charge is 10 cents per five charac- Jill, What do you mean that those "Van" personals are interesting?
+Here's another, Van Is a "nussance" and available(yeah, Right) !!
 FREE COUPONS in the yellow pages of the Campus Telephone Directory.
 Use them today!
 CLUB ITALIA T - SHIRTS: CALL 1581 (FRED) OR 284-5416 (REBECCA) FOR MORE INFORMATION.
 LOFTS LOFTS LOFTS!!!!!
 TWO SMC LOFTS FOR SALE!
 CHEAP!!!!
 CALL 284-4401.
 THANK YOU ST. JUDE !!!